garrettmflynn/esmpile/README.md

 # remote-esm
- Download ESM from a remote endpoint
+ Import ESM from a remote endpoint